-Based on its reputation as a global Microsoft Dynamics AX trainer, Optimum was appointed to fill the gap in PANDORA’s expertise and resources by designing and producing all the training courses and reference materials, including trainer packs for the super users.
+Based on its reputation as a global Microsoft Dynamics training provider, Optimum was appointed to fill the gap in PANDORA’s expertise and resources by designing and producing all the training courses and reference materials, including trainer packs for the super users.

 Mikkel Lysgaard, PANDORA’s manufacturing AX project manager, said: “Optimum was really good at establishing our needs, checking all the technical documents and then transforming all that information into easily understandable, very usable training guides.”